 Where is the Gospel?

 Mary understood this.
-Twice we’re told that Mary breaks open her most expensive perfume and anoints Jesus’ feet for burial (John 12:3).
-She believed, as Jesus hoped, that Lazarus’ death and resurrection pointed toward Jesus’ death and resurrection.
-She understood that Jesus came to destroy death by dying himself and rising from the grave.
+Twice she breaks open her most expensive perfume and anoints Jesus’ feet for burial.
+She believed, as Jesus hoped, that Lazarus’ death and resurrection pointed toward Jesus’ own death and resurrection.
+She understood that Jesus came to destroy death by dying and rising again.

 See for Yourself

-May the Holy Spirit open your eyes to see the God who both weeps over and is outraged at sin and death.
-And may you see Jesus who resurrects the dead by his death.
+May the Holy Spirit open your eyes to see the God who both weeps for his friends and is outraged at death.
+And may you see Jesus as the one whose voice calls the dead to life, whose resurrection destroys death, and who gives eternal life to all who believe.

 Written By